Roger Hollis: During his life

+Posthumous

 In 1984, investigative journalist Chapman Pincher published Too Secret Too Long, a book which examined the early life of Hollis and his MI5 career drawing upon new sources and upon many interviews with retired intelligence personnel.
 Pincher published a revised edition in 2009.
 Pincher also accused Hollis of being a Soviet agent, although separate from the Cambridge Five spy ring.
 Pincher claims Hollis was recruited by Richard Sorge in China in the early 1930s to spy for the GRU.
 Evidence has been advanced to support these assertions by Pincher in his book, Treachery: Betrayals, Blunders, and Cover-ups: Six Decades of Espionage Against America and Great Britain, which is devoted to positing that Hollis was "Elli", the highly placed mole within MI5 identified by Igor Gouzenko, and operating as a Soviet agent from the 1940s until retiring from MI5.
-In its obituary of Pincher, The Times discredited the journalist's conspiracy theory ("Paranoia Hollisiensisis") and specified that Hollis had not been a Soviet spy.
+In its obituary of Pincher, The Times discredited the journalist's conspiracy theory ("Paranoia Hollisiensis") and specified that Hollis had not been a Soviet spy.

 Under Furnival Jones, the higher management of MI5 expressed indignation and loss of morale about the Hollis affair.
 Hollis was asked to come in and clear up the allegations.
 Having been the director, Hollis was aware of the procedures of the interrogation and investigation.
 He remained calm and composed throughout, denying all allegations.
 Martin and Wright and the team were unable to convince anyone else in MI5 or MI6 that they were right about Hollis.
 Wright retired in January 1976, upon reaching age 60 and, by his own account, was enraged at being denied a pension for his 30 years of service, on highly legalistic and technical grounds.
 He emigrated to Tasmania, Australia, where he wrote an account of his work at MI5.
 Despite attempts by Margaret Thatcher's government to suppress the publication and distribution of Spycatcher, it was finally published in 1987 and eventually sold over two million copies around the world.

-Wright alleges in Spycatcher that Gouzenko, who had worked for the GRU (Main Intelligence Directorate, the Russian foreign military intelligence service), himself deduced later that his interviewer might have been a Soviet double agent and was probably afraid that he might recognise him from case photos that Gouzenko might have seen in KGB or GRU files, hence the disguise.
+Wright alleges in Spycatcher that Gouzenko, who had worked for the GRU, himself deduced later that his interviewer might have been a Soviet double agent and was probably afraid that he might recognise him from case photos that Gouzenko might have seen in KGB or GRU files, hence the disguise.
 Gouzenko also admitted that he, being a lower level clerk, had no access to such files.

 The accuracy of various allegations made in the book by Wright was questioned in a review of Spycatcher published by the Center for the Study of Intelligence, an in-house think tank for the CIA.
-While admitting (on page 42) that the book included "factual data", the document stated that it was also "filled with [unspecified] errors, exaggerations, bogus ideas, and self-inflation".
-The review added (on page 45) that "Gen. Oleg Kalugin, former Chief of Counterintelligence" had confirmed to the author that Hollis had not worked for the KGB.
+While admitting that the book included "factual data", the document stated that it was also "filled with [unspecified] errors, exaggerations, bogus ideas, and self-inflation".
+The review added that "Gen. Oleg Kalugin, former Chief of Counterintelligence" had confirmed to the author that Hollis had not worked for the KGB.